Back to Legislative/Regulatory Page

 UPDATE: SEC Approves Custody Rule (December 2009)

 The Securities and Exchange Commission (SEC) approved the Custody Rule of the Investment Advisers Act of 1940 on December 16th.
 Overall, the AICPA was in support of the proposed Rule as a means to strengthen investment protections in the U.S. securities markets.
 AICPA made specific recommendations to the proposed rule amendments, including that the focus of the applicability of the surprise examination requirement be on those advisers that pose the greatest degree of risk.
 The final rule exempts investment advisers who are deemed to have custody solely because they deduct advisory fees.
 Read a summary and analysis of the final SEC custody rule.
-Read the AICPA comments to the proposed custody rule.
-The staff of the Division of Investment Management has also prepared responses to common questions about the custody rule, which can be found here.
+The staff of the Division of Investment Management has also prepared responses to common questions about the custody rule.

 ADVOCACY: AICPA Comments on the SEC’s Custody Rule of the Advisers Act of 1940 Proposed Amendments (July 2009)